expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 ## Persistent staging flow

 This flow is like an un-versioned variant of the "branch promotion flow".
 We do not track release versions with branches.
-Instead, we'll have persistent `staging` and `production` branches that we can merge into forever.
+Instead, we'll have persistent "staging" and "production" branches that we can merge into forever.
 Here are the parts of the deployment process above that make up this flow:

 Creating builds: (b) Create builds for production use and separate builds for testing use.

 Testing changes: (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.

-Publishing updates: (c) create update branches that are environment-based, like "staging" and "production".
+Publishing updates: (c) Create update branches that are environment-based, like "staging" and "production".

 Diagram of flow: